Carminuccio’s Pizza & Subs, Newtown

 It sure is nice to live in a state which arguably has the best pizza in America.
-I usually get no argument when I say that except in NYC.
+I usually get no argument when I say that except in New York City.
 Elsewhere, they just look surprised, make some lame effort at talking up their local pie, and then go crawl away once I ask them to Google various “Best Pizza” queries and Connecticut pizzerias keep popping up over and over again.

 Hoang and I recognize our good fortune and we actually do feel quite sorry for anyone who lives anywhere where they can’t get their hands on a crispy thin crust New Haven style pizza.
 Heck, it appears that where I grew up, all they have on offer is Papa John’s and Dominoes.
 That just makes me shudder and cry.

+Connecticut pizza is so good, and it’s properly getting the recognition it deserves from all quarters.
+And I’m here to eat it all.
 Which brings me to a rather nondescript stretch of road out in Newtown.
 There, I stopped in to Carminuccio’s after a nice hike in Bridgewater on a Sunday afternoon to pick up lunch: a large veggie pizza.
 Roadfood raved about this place and I have to admit, I was skeptical at first… But not after I took my first bite…

 The Roadfood Experience